 For IOC, the DCC shall commence Migration Testing for:

-each planned entry on the list of SMETS1 Eligible Product Combinations (“EPCL”) resulting from each DMC that exited SITFor MOC and FOC, the DCC shall undertake Migration Testing for:
+each planned entry on the list of SMETS1 Eligible Product Combinations (“EPCL”) resulting from each DMC that exited SIT.

+For MOC and FOC, the DCC shall undertake Migration Testing for:

 each DMC that is planned to be the subject of SIT.
+The DCC shall also undertake Migration Testing for any DMCs that are in the DMCT Schedule (as defined in the SMETS1 SVTAD) where the DCC has indicated that it plans to undertake Migration Testing for a planned entry on the EPCL in respect of that DMC (as provided for in Clause 20 of the SMETS1 SVTAD).
 As set out in clause 3.6 of the TMAD, an entry on the EPCL must identify whether it applies to SMETS1 Installations comprising either (i) solely Dormant Meters (ii) solely Active Meters; or (iii) either Dormant Meters and/or Active Meters.
 As Migration Testing could complete at different times for each of these types of SMETS1 Installation, the SMETS1 SVTAD and this document are structured so that testing in respect of each planned entry on the EPCL comprises a Test Phase, for which a completion decision can be sought.
 The SMETS1 SVTAD therefore defines the following as Test Phases (hereinafter referred to as “Migration Test Phases”):

 Active Meter Migration Testing (Active MMT) in respect of a planned entry on the EPCL;